johnfedoruk/bangular/aio/content/tutorial/toh-pt4.md

 * You refactored data access to the `HeroService` class.
 * You _provided_ the `HeroService` in the root `AppModule` so that it can be injected anywhere.
-* You used [Angular Dependency Injection](guide/dependency-injection) to inject it into a component.
+* You used [Bangular Dependency Injection](guide/dependency-injection) to inject it into a component.
 * You gave the `HeroService` _get data_ method an asynchronous signature.
 * You discovered `Observable` and the RxJS _Observable_ library.
 * You used RxJS `of()` to return an _Observable_ of mock heroes (`Observable<Hero[]>`).